What would disqualify a green card sponsor?

 - Video voyeurism as described in section 1801 of title 18, United States Code.

 - Possession, production, or distribution of child pornography.

 - Criminal sexual conduct involving a minor or the use of the internet to facilitate or attempt such conduct.

 - Any conduct that by its nature is a sex offense against a minor.

-If the U.S. citizen does not have a conviction for any of the offenses listed above, then the sponsor is not automatically disqualified from filing a green card application for his or her spouse.
+If the U.S. citizen does not have a conviction for any of the offenses listed above, then the sponsor is not automatically disqualified from filing a green card application for his or her spouse or relative.